 The modify_mapping_constraints operation is invoked by a client in order to modify the constraint-value pairs associated with the target filter object.
-This operation can be used both to remove constraint-value pairs currently associated with the target filter object, and to modify the constraints and/or values of constraint-value pairs which have previously been added to the target filter object.
+This operation can be used both to remove constraint-value pairs currently associated with the target filter object, and to modify the constraints and/or values of constraint-value pairs that have previously been added to the target filter object.

 The operation accepts two input paramaters.
-The first input parameter is a sequence of numeric values which are each intended to be the unique identifier associated with one of the constraint-value pairs currently encapsulated by the target filter object.
+The first input parameter is a sequence of numeric values, which are each intended to be the unique identifier associated with one of the constraint-value pairs currently encapsulated by the target filter object.
 If all input values supplied within a particular invocation of this operation are valid, then the specific constraint-value pairs identified by the values contained in the first input parameter will be deleted from the list of those encapsulated by the target filter object.

 The second input parameter to this operation is a sequence of structures, each of which contains a constraint structure, an Any value, and a numeric identifier.
 The numeric identifier contained by each element of the sequence is intended to be the unique identifier associated with one of the constraint-value pairs currently encapsulated by the target filter object.
 If all input values supplied within a particular invocation of this operation are valid, then the constraint associated with the already encapsulated constraint-value pair identified by the numeric identifier contained within each element of the input sequence will be modified to the new constraint that is contained within the same sequence element.
-Likewise, the data value associated with the already encapsulated constraint-value pair identified by the numeric identifier contained within each element of the input sequence will be modified to the new constraint that is contained within each element of the input sequence will be modified by the numeric identifier contained within each element of the input sequence will be modified to the new classicated with the already encapsulated constraint-value pair identified by the numeric identifier contained within each element of the input sequence will be modified to the new data value that is contained in the same element of the sequence.
+Likewise, the data value associated with the already encapsulated constraint-value pair identified by the numeric identifier contained within each element of the input sequence will be modified to the new constraint that is contained within each element of the input sequence will be modified by the numeric identifier contained within each element of the input sequence will be modified to the new data value that is contained within each element of the input sequence will be modified to the new data value that is contained in the same element of the sequence.

 If any of the numeric identifiers supplied within either of the two input sequences does not correspond to the unique identifier associated with some constraint-value pairs currently encapsulated by the target filter object, the ConstraintNotFound exception is raised.
-This exception contains as data the specific identifier which was supplied as input but did not correspond to the identifier of some constraint-value pair encapsulated by the target object.
+This exception contains as data the specific identifier that was supplied as input but did not correspond to the identifier of some constraint-value pair encapsulated by the target object.
 If any of the constraint expressions supplied within an element of the second input sequence is not a valid expression in terms of the constraint grammar supported by the target object, the InvalidConstraint exception is raised.
 This exception contains as data the specific constraint that was determined to be invalid.
 If any of the values supplied in the second input sequence is not of the same datatype as that indicated by the value_type attribute associated with the target object, the InvalidValue exception is raised.
-This exception contains as data by the value associated with the target object, the InvalidValue exception is raised.
-This exception contains as data by the value associated with the target object, the InvalidValue exception is raised.
 This exception contains as data both the invalid value and its corresponding constraint expression.